 There is hardly anything more comfortable than a stove!
 When the days are shorter, it is getting more and more uncomfortable outside, and you like to retire to your own home.
 A fireplace with the changing play of flames and the pleasant crackle of firewood spreads so much warmth and well-being that the whole room is in one Wellness oasis transformed.
 How many people long for the homely feeling that a burning fireplace spread.

-Fireplaces and even fireplaces as screensavers for the PC are booming.
+Fireplaces will help you heat your house.
 Apart from the incomparable atmosphere of a fireplace, there are also convenient reasons, especially in times of high energy costs, to heat with wood in the cold season and thus to be more independent of price fluctuations on the energy market.
 Of course, it is essential to choose the right firewood so that the calorific value is as high as possible.
 The best suited are firewood that have the optimal degree of moisture and a high mass density.

 The purpose of the following list of the ten best trees for firewood for your fireplace is to give you the essential information.